 Boasting world-class instructors, Heavenly's ski school is perfect whether you're brand new to the snow or a seasoned pro... there is always something new to learn.
 Lessons are available for skiers and snowboarders of all ages and abilities.

 Heavenly Day Care is a licensed childcare centre providing care for children aged six weeks to 12 years with an optional ski lesson component for children aged three to five.

 Heavenly has a unique mix of restaurants on offer - straddling two states means there is plenty to choose from in both California and Nevada.
 There is also a good range on the mountain, offering hearty American meals, pub cuisine as well as more European influences.

 Heavenly is full of activities for non-skiers.
-A favourite is the Ridge Rider Moutain Coaster, a gravity-powered Alpine coaster that whizzes through the forest and natural rock formations.
-Scenic gondola rides are on offer from Heavenly village, as well as tubing down a 500ft hill.
+A favourite is the Ridge Rider Mountain Coaster, a gravity-powered Alpine coaster that whizzes through the forest and natural rock formations, as well as tubing down a 500ft hill.
+Scenic gondola rides are on offer from Heavenly village.
+The Observation Deck is a prime place to stop and admire the lake and Sierra but stay on board to reach Tamarack Lodge at the top of the mountain.